remidosol/nextjs-tailwindcss-scss-storybook-amplify-typescript-boilerplate/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about mentione tech stack, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.